 This is their job and they should either step up to the plate or go home.

-For effective strategy execution, you need a vision and a strategy to get to get there.
+For effective strategy execution, you need a vision and a strategy to get there.

 On one hand, creativity, inspiration, and a little luck are proven success factors.